wonsang/nonfractal/README.md

 2. The wmtsa toolbox should be installed a priori.
 It can be downloaded from http://www.atmos.washington.edu/~wmtsa/ for free.
 3. Try to run the demo script "bfn_demo_nonfractal".

+## Functions
+Let X be a NxQ matrix of Q time series with length N. Then, the function "bfn_mfin_ml" estimates the Hurst exponent and covariance matrix of short memory in multivariate time series using the maximum likelihood method as follows.

+[H, Omega] = bfn_mfin_ml(X);

+H is the Hurst exponent, and Omega is the covariance matrix of short memory.
+On the other hand, the function "bfn_mfin_lms" estimates them using the least-mean squares (LMS) method.

+[H, Omega] = bfn_mfin_lms(X);

+The nonfractal connectivity is then obtained by converting the Convariance matrix into the corresponding correlation matrix.

+cor = bfn_CovToCor(Omega);

 ## Reference
 Please cite the following paper when using this toolbox.